Coherent error induced phase transition: Pauli sampling on quantum stabilizer states

-In stabilizer systems, measurements of observables that are not part of the stabilizer group yield equiprobable outcomes.
-In contrast, measurements of compatible observables directly reveal the charge of certain stabilizer, thereby imposing constraints on the measurement results.
-Consequently, the syndrome outcome distribution can be written as
+In stabilizer systems, measurements of observables that are not fixed by the stabilizer structure yield equiprobable outcomes.
+By contrast, compatible observables reveal stabilizer charges and therefore impose constraints on the outcome pattern.
+As a result, the syndrome distribution takes the form

 with